David Lopez-Carr: Research

 His current research focuses on links among population, health, rural development, agriculture, and marine and forest resource use, conservation, and how livelihood links to natural systems across local to regional scales.
 He designs, collects, and analyzes respondent data integrated with remote sensing and secondary social and biophysical data, modeled spatially and hierarchically.
 He has ongoing projects in Latin America, Africa, and Asia and has collaborated with conservation and development organizations including WWF, CI, TNC, and the United States Agency for International Development (USAID).
-He was a lead author on the “Land” and ‘’Drivers’’ chapters for the United Nations Environment Program's (UNEP) Global Environmental Outlook (Geo-5) published as the UN's position statement for the Rio de Janeiro 2012 World Summit.
+He was a lead author of the United Nations Environment Program's (UNEP) Fifth and Seventh Global Environmental Outlooks published as the UN's position statement for the Rio de Janeiro 2012 World Summit.

-His over 231 scholarly works, with a focus on links among population, health, rural livelihood vulnerability and resilience, agriculture, and marine and forest resource use and conservation through ongoing projects in California, Latin America, Africa, and Asia, have been cited over 7,600 times, most published in leading journal, including 2 in Nature and 2 in PNAS.
-It has been noted that only a few geographers have reached publication in these journals.
+His over 230 scholarly works, with a focus on links among population, health, rural livelihood vulnerability and resilience, agriculture, and marine and forest resource use and conservation through ongoing projects in California, Latin America, Africa, and Asia, have been cited over 7,600 times, most published in leading journal, including 2 in Nature and 2 in PNAS.
 His scholarship has been supported by over 10 million USD from over 80 fellowships, grants, and awards from NASA, NOAA, NSF, NIH, the Mellon, two Fulbright Fellowships, and numerous other sources.